 Baptism is initiation into the Church, the Body of Christ.
 Baptism is offered at Saint Paul’s in consultation with the Rector.
 Following the pattern of the Acts of the Apostles, young children may be baptized on the strength that they will be raised in the Christian Faith.
 It is not uncommon for adults to be baptized also.
 Where possible, it is our preference to celebrate Baptism in the Contact of the Sunday Morning Communion Service, although when it is appropriate for pastoral reasons, in consultation with the priest, private Baptism may be arranged.

 Confirmation, Affirmation, and/or Reception are arranged in coordination with the Bishop’s Visitation, because the Bishop presides at the Confirmation, Affirmation and Reception.
-The Bishop’s Visitation currently occurs every other years in even numbered years.
-Confirmation is a celebration of the renewal of Baptismal Vows and is understood as a public affirmation to follow Jesus Christ as Lord and Savior.
+The Bishop’s Visitation currently occurs every other year in even numbered years.
+Confirmation is celebration of the renewal of Baptismal Vows and is understood as a public affirmation to follow Jesus Christ as Lord and Savior.
 For those who come to the Episcopal Church who have been previously confirmed in certain churches, chiefly Orthodox, Roman Catholic, and ELCA Lutheran, and other Episcopal Church ecumenical partners, we recognize their confirmation and they are welcomed by the Bishop into the fellowship of the Episcopal Church.

 Penance or Confession is offered in consultation with the priest as personal and pastoral occasions warrant.
 It is not required of members of the Episcopal Church.
 It is offered for situations in which one is especially troubled in conscience and when one seeks the assurance of God’s forgiveness.